-When I taught marketing classes for Fairfax County Public Schools’ Adult and Community Education Program, I was surprised how many business owners and marketers were completely overwhelmed with website issues and unprofessional web developers.
+When I taught weekend marketing classes for Fairfax County Public Schools’ Adult and Community Education Program, I was surprised how many business owners and marketers were completely overwhelmed with website issues and unprofessional web developers.

 I hired a web developer who was:

-a) some guy from India
+a) some guy I found online

 b) a friend’s kid home from college for the summer